Nusraat Faria: Film

-After starring Indo-Bangladeshi films for the past two years, Faria then starred in two Bangladeshi films in 2017, Premi o Premi and Dhat Teri Ki.
+After starring Indo-Bangladeshi films for the past two years, Faria then starred in two Bangladeshi films in 2017, Premi O Premi and Dhat Teri Ki.
 Faria also recorded dialogue for Detective, Bangladesh's first animated film.
-All three of these films were produced by Jaaz Multimedia and also starred Arifin Shuvo.
+All three of these films were produced by Jaaz Multimedia and also starred Arifin Shuvoo.

 In 2017, Faria returned with the team behind Badsha - The Don for the film Boss 2: Back to Rule, again directed by Baba Yadav, produced by Jaaz Multimedia and starring Jeet.
 The film is a sequel to the 2013 film Boss: Born to Rule and also stars Subhashree Ganguly.
 The film is also an Indo-Bangladeshi joint venture, being co-produced by Walzen Media Works and Jeet's production company, Jeetz Filmworks.
 Initially rejecting the film, Faria later agreed to starring in the film when she read the script, describing her character as layered and an opportunity to show off her acting prowess, also calling the character a trendsetter.
 In 2020, she teamed up with Shamim Ahamed Roni in action masala Shahenshah, co-starring Shakib Khan for the first time.
+She was nominated for the best actress in the CJFB Performance Award.
 Faria also came under criticism for her costume in the music video for the song "Allah Meherban" from Boss 2, a song which was also criticized for its lyrics.
 She performed for a music video, 'Pataka', written by Rakib Rahul and composed by Pritom Hasan.

-In 2021, Faria completed her bachelor's degree in law from the University of London.

-Faria was arrested on 18 May 2025 for attempted murder case filed on 29 April.
-The case relates to protests against Prime Minister Sheikh Hasina as part of the Students Against Discrimination movement.
-The case had 284 named accused including former prime minister Sheikh Hasina and 300 to 400 unnamed accused.
+In 2022, Faria's another film Operation Sundarbans released where she played a character of a tiger researcher.

+She played the role of Sheikh Hasina in the film Mujib: The Making of a Nation In 2023.
+She also starred in a horror film Jinn 3.

+Personal life

+Faria was born in Dhaka on September 8, 1995.
+Her birth name is Nusraat Faria Mazhar.
+Her nickname is Shetu.
+Her grandfather was an army officer, so she spent her childhood in the Dhaka Cantonment.
+She got engaged to Roni Riyad Rashid in 2020 but later broke up in 2023.
+She graduated with a bachelor's degree in law from the University of London in 2021.

+Arrest

+Nusraat Faria was arrested at Hazrat Shahjalal International Airport in Dhaka on May 18, 2025.
+There was an attempt to murder case filed against her at Bhatara Police Station.
+This case relates to an incident that occurred during the mass movement in July 2024.
+The case alleges that she and 16 other celebrities provided huge funds to suppress the anti-discrimination student movement.

+Her arrest sparked widespread criticism.
+She has been arrested to 'punish' her for playing the role of Sheikh Hasina in the government-made film Mujib: The Making of a Nation, which was made about Sheikh Mujibur Rahman during the Awami League era, following allegations.

+On 19 May 2025, a Dhaka court rejected her bail application and ordered her to be sent to prison.
+The next day, on 20 May, the court granted her bail.